MusicWeb International One of the most grown-up review sites around 2024

 Kox, Hans (1930-2019) was a Dutch composer who wrote two cello concertos.
 The first dates from 1969 and has been recorded by Quirine Viersen for NM Classics; this can be heard on YouTube.
 The second subtitled An Odyssey dates from 1997 and appears to be unrecorded.

-Kraft, Antonín (1749-1820) was a Czech cellist and composer who wrote a cello concerto around 1792.
-This has been recorded by Michal Kaňka for Supraphon, Anner Bylsma for Sony, and Alexander Rudin for Melodiya.
+Kraft, Antonín (1749-1820) was a Czech cellist and composer who wrote two cello concertos.
+The first (Op.4) dates from around 1792 and has been recorded by Michal Kaňka for Supraphon, Anner Bylsma for Sony, and Alexander Rudin for Melodiya.
+The second concerto is based on a copy of the score by Josef Antonín Seydl (1775-1837) dated 1803.
+This was recorded on LP along with the Op.4 concerto by Jiří Hošek for Panton and may be heard on YouTube.

 Kraft, Nikolaus (1778-1853) was the son of Antonín.
 He wrote six cello concertos, the first dating from around 1812.
 The second (1813) and third (1819) have been recorded by Jiří Hošek for Radioservis.
 He has also recorded the first for VARS on a disc that contains three other works for cello and orchestra: Polonaise, Bolero and the Introduction, Variations and Rondo.
 Jiří Hošek has also recorded a further disc of his works for cello and orchestra for Radioservis.
 This includes Der Freyschütz Pot-Pourri Op.12 which was dedicated to Weber.
 He also wrote a double cello concertino.

 Krajči, Mirko (b.1968) is a Slovakian composer who wrote two cello concertos, in 2001 and 2022.
-The first can be heard on YouTube performed by Eugen Prochac.
+Both concertos were premiered by Eugen Prochac and he can be heard performing the first on YouTube.

 Krash, Jessica (b.1959) is an American composer who wrote a cello concerto which was premiered in 2018 by Tanya Anisimova.